15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Risk Factors for Developing Sleep Apnea

-There are many factors that may increase your risk of developing sleep apnea.
+Many factors may increase your risk of developing sleep apnea.
 Sleep apnea is often worse in people who drink, smoke, and use sedatives.
-Patients who are overweight, pregnant, and use drugs are also more likely to snore and suffer from sleep apnea.
+Patients who are overweight, pregnant, and who use drugs are also more likely to snore and suffer from sleep apnea.

 The prevalence of sleep apnea increases with age.
 As many as 50% of elderly men and women suffer from the disorder.
-If you have a family history of OSA, have a narrow airway or small lower jaw, you also have a higher risk of developing sleep apnea.
+If you have a family history of OSA, a narrow airway, or a small lower jaw, you are also at a higher risk of developing sleep apnea.

 It may be difficult to tell if you have sleep apnea.
 A condition that occurs while asleep, many patients go undiagnosed for too long.
-Diagnosing a sleep disorder will typically involve your physician and/or other specialists as well as Dr. Weinstock.
-Your physician is the only medical professional that is qualified to diagnose you with sleep apnea.
+Diagnosing a sleep disorder will typically involve your physician, or other specialists, and Dr. Weinstock.
+Your physician is the only medical professional qualified to diagnose you with sleep apnea.

 • Chronic fatigue